Healthy food and eating

 'I love having crunchy carrot sticks'

-'I never tried tomatoes before but now it's one of my favourite snacks'
+'I never tried peppers before but now it's one of my favourite snacks'

 'My lunchbox will help keep me healthy'